PEXANE2/azure-docs.tr-tr/articles/iot-edge/tutorial-python-module.md

 2. Alanları Azure kapsayıcı kayıt defterinizden kopyaladığınız **kullanıcı adı** ve **parola** değerleriyle güncelleştirin.
 3. .env dosyasını kaydedin.

-### <a name="select-your-target-architecture"></a>Hedef mimarinizi seçin
+### <a name="select-your-target-architecture"></a>Select your target architecture

-Şu anda Visual Studio Code Linux AMD64 ve Linux ARM32v7 cihazları için C modülleri geliştirebilir.
-Kapsayıcı oluşturulup her mimari türü için farklı çalıştığından, her çözümle hedeflediğiniz mimariyi seçmeniz gerekir.
-Linux AMD64 varsayılandır.
+Currently, Visual Studio Code can develop C modules for Linux AMD64 and Linux ARM32v7 devices.
+You need to select which architecture you're targeting with each solution, because the container is built and run differently for each architecture type.
+The default is Linux AMD64.

-1. Komut paleti ' ni açın ve Azure IoT Edge için arama yapın **: Edge çözümü Için varsayılan hedef platformunu ayarla**veya pencerenin altındaki yan çubukta kısayol simgesini seçin.
+1. Open the command palette and search for **Azure IoT Edge: Set Default Target Platform for Edge Solution**, or select the shortcut icon in the side bar at the bottom of the window.

-2. Komut paletinde, seçenekler listesinden hedef mimariyi seçin.
-Bu öğreticide, IoT Edge cihaz olarak bir Ubuntu sanal makinesi kullanıyoruz, bu nedenle varsayılan **AMD64**'yi tutacağız.
+2. In the command palette, select the target architecture from the list of options.
+For this tutorial, we're using an Ubuntu virtual machine as the IoT Edge device, so will keep the default **amd64**.

 ### <a name="update-the-module-with-custom-code"></a>Modülü özel kodla güncelleştirme

-Her şablon, **SimulatedTemperatureSensor** modülünden sanal algılayıcı verileri alan ve IoT Hub 'ına yönlendiren örnek kod içerir.
+Each template includes sample code, which takes simulated sensor data from the **SimulatedTemperatureSensor** module and routes it to the IoT hub.
 Bu bölümde **PythonModule** modülünün iletileri göndermeden analiz etmesini sağlayan kodu ekleyeceksiniz.

 1. VS Code gezgininde **modules** > **PythonModule** > **main.py** girişini açın.